Notenkraker02/Bachelor-Thesis/README.md

 # Bachelor Thesis
 ## Project Overview

-This project evaluates the effectiveness of various forecasting models, with a focus on Local Linear Forests (LLFs), in predicting the volatility of cryptocurrencies.
+This project evaluates the effectiveness of various forecasting models, with a focus on Local Linear Forests (LLFs), as introduced by Friedberg et. al (2020), in predicting the volatility of cryptocurrencies.
 The study compares LLFs to established models such as Generalized Autoregressive Conditional Heteroskedasticity (GARCH), GJR-GARCH, Heterogeneous Autoregressive model based on Realized Volatility (HAR-RV), and Random Forest (RF).
 Additionally, the study explores the models' performance across different market cycles, their utility benefits for risk-targeting investors, and their effectiveness in forecasting volatility for large-cap vs. mid-cap cryptocurrencies.

 ## Project Structure